-Brazil has experienced the establishment of a ‘post-re-democratisation’ constitutional framework that undoubtedly grants speech and press freedoms, and has prepared the ground for the establishment of a social communication system in alignment with the most advanced international regimes in that field.
+Brazil has experienced the establishment of a ‘post redemocratisation’ constitutional framework that undoubtedly grants freedom of speech and of the press.
+The country has prepared the ground for the establishment of a social communication system in alignment with the most advanced international regimes in the field.

 Brazil’s Federal Constitution guarantees to the Brazilians a broad access to information from different and multiple sources within a democratic environment where freedom of speech and the press is ensured.
 However, the country still faces some gaps in the media regulatory framework.

 The 1988 Constitution counts on an infraconstitutional legislation dated from 1962.
 Therefore it does not respond to the new Brazilian social and political challenges or to the technological revolution gone through the communication and information sector of today.
 The country still need to go further in diversifying its information sources expanding them to government and community communication channels.

 UNESCO cooperates with various organizations that develop actions in the fields of guaranteeing freedom of expression and of the press, media monitoring, editorial staff qualification, and inspection.
 They also foster discussions on public communication policies and advocacy actions aiming at producing transformation in a broad range of media-related affairs.